beliven-it/fastify-crud-generator/README.md

   .after(() => console.log(fastify.printRoutes()))
 ```

-By default, the following routes will be registered:
+By default, the following routes are supported:

 ```
 GET    (prefix)/